-Another memorable visit, was the one to the winery Karanika where we tasted excellent Greek wines – comparable to champagne- and relaxed in the company of the Dutch couple who run it, Laurens and Annette.
+Another memorable visit was the one to the winery Karanika where we tasted excellent Greek wines – comparable to champagne- and relaxed in the company of the Dutch couple who run it, Laurens and Annette.

 The drive to our next location was nothing like the previous drives!
-Totally worth it, Nikos always found a cute place for us to stop for coffee or lunch, with the best being in the waterfalls of Edessa!
+Totally worth it!
+Nikos always found a cute place for us to stop for coffee or lunch, with the best being in the waterfalls of Edessa!

 The waterfalls of Edessa

 The area around Northern Greece, once you have left behind the urban landscape of Thessaloniki, is mountainous and varied.
 A 2h boat ride on Lake Kerkini, near our hotel Erodios (=heron), yielded many beautiful pictures of Flamingos and Pelicans.
-Some of us still laugh to the day with the question that came up on “how to get on a boat with a tight skirt?”!
+Some of us still laugh at the day with the question that came up on “how to get on a boat with a tight skirt?”!

-After an early nature walk the next morning, something completely different was on the program: a visit to Roupel Fortress on the Greek-Bulgarian border.
+After an early nature walks the next morning, something completely different was on the program: a visit to Roupel Fortress on the Greek-Bulgarian border.
 Here the Bulgarian-German army was stopped in 1941, by the Greek army due to the kilometer-long underground fort Roupel.
 We were amazed when we heard from soldiers about the history of this fort and its role in WWII.

 Nikos’ emotional explanation of this story gave us goosebumps and the tour inside the underground fortress (which is now a museum) has made a deep impression on many of us.

-At the end of our trip, we headed to the middle finger of Chalkidiki peninsula: Sithonia.
+At the end of our trip, we headed to the middle finger of the Chalkidiki peninsula: Sithonia.
 Wow, how beautiful!!!
 What beautiful beaches and what a clear blue turquoise sea.
 We had a wonderfully relaxing stay at the Athena Pallas resort.
 Also, during a 3-hour boat trip around Athos, we listened to the rich history of this area with the many monasteries where only men are allowed and women can only look from the boat at the medieval buildings!